 The opening is quite interesting, to be honest.
 Heavily and unofficially inspired from real life heroine, Sampat Pal Devi and her “Gulaabi Gang”, with absolutely no credits given to them, the obvious “women empowerment” mood of the film is set in from the very first shots.

-Nari Shakti is a ghisa-pita theme in Bollywood, with the central plot mostly woven around good, unblemished women fighting evil, incorrigible men.
+Nari Shakti is a ghisa-pita theme in Bollywood, with the central plot mostly woven around good, unblemished women fighting evil, incorrigible humans of the masculine gender.
 Fortunately, director Soumik Sen avoids such clichés here.
-He involves the fairer sex into the dirty acts of female oppression, making an important point that women are as responsible as men for the flourishment of patriarchy.
-This is beautifully captured as some 30-40 mins into the film enters the negative lead, Sumitra Devi, the quintessential evil politician played by Juhi Chawla.
+This is beautifully captured as some 30-40 mins into the film enters the negative lead, a woman named Sumitra Devi, the quintessential evil politician played by Juhi Chawla.
 Heartless, ruthless and family-less, this woman can do or say anything to anyone with a lopsided smile on her lips and zero remorse in her heart.

 Some loopholes in the plot notwithstanding, the first 60 minutes of the film are absolutely fantastic and whistle-worthy – especially for feminist viewers.
-Credit goes to the stunning performances of Priyanka Bose and Divya Jagdale, and some credible background score.
 But after the one-hour mark, illogical and pretentious sub-plots creep in, and the entertainment factor gradually diminishes till it becomes non-existent.
 The plot becomes stale and gloomy, and the film sinks into the abyss in the same velocity with which it had dreamed of soaring high.

-When the end credits began rolling, my first thought was – How could a touching movie with such a novel concept escape the attention of so many people?
-But that was my misjudgment.
-Put away all feminist sentiments for a moment, and the film appears to be nothing but a wasted opportunity.
+As the movie ended, I was angry.
+How could a touching movie with such a novel concept escape the attention of so many people?
+But that was my sentiments speaking.

-Another “Women Empowerment” movie that comes to my mind at this moment is Mardaani.
+Another “Women Empowerment” movie that comes to my mind at the moment is Mardaani.

-This one was a pretty good film starring a fantastic actress.
-But that was till the last 15 minutes.
-Because, when things were going just fine, director Pradeep Sarkar inserted an unnecessary one-to-one fight sequence between Rani Mukherjee and the kingpin played by Tahir Bhasin.
+It is good film, except the last 15 minutes.
+When things were going just fine, director Pradeep Sarkar inserted an unnecessary one-to-one fight sequence between Rani Mukherjee and the kingpin played by Tahir Bhasin.
 Preachy?
 Over the top?
 Make-believe?
-I am not sure, how to describe it, but it doesn’t seem to be the demand of the script, but rather a chance showcase to “woman power”.
-While the point of the director is good in the context of the plot, he loses the subtlety which makes such cinematic moments far more impactful that fancy dialogues like “Mard banke kitna uchhalta hain dikha!”.
+I am not sure, how to describe it.
+While the point of the director is good in the context of the plot, he loses the subtlety which makes such cinematic moments far more impactful than fancy dialogues like “Mard banke kitna uchhalta hain dikha!”.